Teaching Models to Teach Themselves: Reasoning at the Edge of Learnability: Results

 \textbf{Oracle comparison to real curated data.} Our regime assumes that we only have access to hard problems, to study the case where additional expert-curated data is not available or not known.
 As a strong upper-bound, we compare to the ``oracle" case where curated extra data is available.
 We train students on fail@128 + the full official MATH training set (6750 problems) as a representative pool of abundant, easier questions.
 We also compare to training with 128 random MATH/HARP questions in Appendix \ref{app:pq-full}, which performs similarly to training with the full dataset.
 Synthetic PQ-MATH questions recover 75\% of the performance gains from full-MATH training, and PQ-HARP recover 50\%.
 Notably, HARP-PQ ($128/192$ questions) outperforms 128 real HARP questions, and matches 128 real MATH questions.

-Direct inference on fail@128 test problems with the final \textit{trained teacher policy} model does not improve over base model performance (Appendix \ref{app:pq-full}), indicating that generator and solver abilities are largely independent.
+Direct inference on fail@128 test problems with the final \textit{trained teacher policy} model does not improve over base model performance (Appendix \ref{app:pq-full}), indicating that generator and solver abilities are largely independent. \begin{takeaway} \textbf{Takeaway:} A model’s \textit{pedagogical} ability can be decoupled from its \textit{task-solving} ability.
+Grounded meta-RL expands the ``learnability frontier" by surfacing synthetic questions that enable improving over reasoning plateaus. \end{takeaway}